June 16, 2014

 There are many opportunities to get involved with HELR, both as an editor and an author.
 To begin, we hope you’ll join our staff as a subciter or line editor this Fall.
 Unlike other journals, HELR requires a maximum of 10 work-hours per semester for beginning subciters.
 In addition to a staff position, interested students can (1) join our Submissions Board and review incoming pieces, (2) work as an Associate Online Editor of our online content, or (3) author HELR blog posts.

-We will be hosting an information session for new students in the fall, date and location TBD.
+We will be hosting an information session for new students on September 24 from 12-1 pm in WCC B010.
 We hope you’ll join us then to learn more about the journal, hear about the various positions available to new members, and meet our executive board (over lunch, of course!).
 In the meantime, please feel free to reach out to of any of us with questions about HELR, environmental law at HLS, or law school in general.

-We look forward to meeting you later this month!
+We look forward to meeting you this fall!

 The Volume 39 HELR Board